aws/jsii/CONTRIBUTING.md

 ## Support for new Node Major versions

 When a new major version of node is released, we need to update the `@jsii/check-node` package.
-This package is responsible for identifiying which node version is being used by the current process, whether or not it is supported and tested, and produces appropriate warnings in case it isnt.
+This package is responsible for identifying which node version is being used by the current process, whether or not it is supported and tested, and produces appropriate warnings in case it isn't.

 > Note that `jsii` will execute on every node version, so "adding support" here only means supressing or showing
 > warnings that inform the user on the level of support it has.